veenayagam/diamond/README.md

 ![Model Structure](img/model.png)

 The model is trained with a batch size of 8 and for 20 epochs.
 The MAE achieved 409.2519.
 The training and the validation loss were 654319.6875 and 1176431.6250 respectively.
-The two figures below show the graph of the training vs validation loss.
+The two figures below show the graph of the training and validation loss and training and validation MAE.

 ![Loss Graph](img/training_and_validation_loss.png)![MAE Graph](img/training_and_validation_MAE.png)